-Peripheral arterial disease (P.A.D.) is a disease in which plaque (plak) builds up in the arteries that carry blood to your head, organs, and limbs.
+Peripheral artery disease (P.A.D.) is a disease in which plaque builds up in the arteries that carry blood to your head, organs, and limbs.
 Plaque is made up of fat, cholesterol, calcium, fibrous tissue, and other substances in the blood.

-When plaque builds up in the body's arteries, the condition is called atherosclerosis (ATH-er-o-skler-O-sis).
+When plaque builds up in the body's arteries, the condition is called atherosclerosis.
 Over time, plaque can harden and narrow the arteries.
 This limits the flow of oxygen-rich blood to your organs and other parts of your body.